-Watch Kemba Walker Receive Standing Ovation In Return To Charlotte
+NESN

-When the Boston Celtics went to Charlotte to play the Hornets, you know it would be an emotional night for their new superstar.
+When the Boston Celtics went to Charlotte to play the Hornets, you knew it would be an emotional night for their new superstar.

 Kemba Walker spent his first eight seasons with the Hornets before signing with the Celtics in the offseason.
 And he returned to the only place he knew as home before coming to Boston on Thursday night.